 The Borjomi – Kharagauli national park is a large national park in Central Georgia and I managed to visit a tiny part of it in May 2018 with my boyfriend.
 We decided to skip one of the many local monasteries in favour of getting a taste of the untouched nature the Caucasus region is so revered for.

 Our trek began at the national park information centre in Borjomi, as it is mandatory to buy a national park pass and register at the office before you go anywhere.
-Since Georgia had only started with organised tourism about 20 years ago and their tourist services are mostly limited to larger cities and important sights, I was surprised to find a large, modern information centre with storage lockers (although their closing time was much too early).
+Since Georgia has only started with organised tourism about 20 years ago and their tourist services are mostly limited to larger cities and important sights, I was surprised to find a large, modern information centre with storage lockers (although their closing time was much too early to be useful).
 All available tracks were well-marked on a handy map and the employee at the office took the time to find the best option for us, as we only had about half a day.

 Impressions of the Borjomi – Kharagauli national park

 Some photos by M. Zupan.